beginning of content

 What are medicines for asthma?

-Asthma is a chronic (long-term) lung condition that can cause chest tightness and breathing problems.
+Asthma is a chronic (long-term) inflammatory lung condition that can cause:

 If you have asthma you should have a written asthma action plan from your doctor.
-This plan is to help you notice when your symptoms get worse and know how to respond.
-You might need to change how you take your asthma medicines during a flare up.
+An asthma plan lists which medicines to use and when to use them.
+It can also help you notice when your symptoms get worse.
+You might need to change how you take your asthma medicines during a flare-up.

 It's very important to follow advice from your doctor or pharmacist when using asthma medicines.